sachin-2-github/kodekloudtaks-hashnode/cljbkc6lu001e09l8gox4d4wv.md

 ## Solution:

+*<mark>Please ensure to review the task instructions carefully and modify the commands according to your specific server, username, and other relevant details.</mark>*

 *Note: For me, the task is for* `rose` *So I have created this documentation keeping this user.
 But it might be different for you so keep in mind before performing commands from this article.*

 1. ssh into the mail server with sudo privileges